backdrop-contrib/node_authlink/README.md

 ### Key and URL display

-To actually display the key, for example to copy-paste, use Views.
+To actually display the key, for example to copy-paste it, use Views.

 Create a node based view on admin/structure/views/add, for example a block.
 Add a contextual filter (right column) for the node ID (Content: Nid),